-Activity Chargeable Voluntary Contribution Notes Day, or part-day, trips and visits √ Visits which take place wholly or mainly within the school day are a part of the curriculum and as such are not chargeable.
+Activity Chargeable Voluntary Contribution Notes Day, or part-day, trips and visits ~ Visits which take place wholly or mainly within the school day are a part of the curriculum and as such are not chargeable.
 Visits which take place entirely outside the school day could be chargeable.
-Visitors to school or activity days √ Visitors or activity days which take place wholly or mainly within the school day run by third-party providers are a part of the curriculum and as such are not chargeable.
-Residential Visits √ √ The cost of board and lodging for residential visits is chargeable.
+Visitors to school or activity days ~ Visitors or activity days which take place wholly or mainly within the school day run by third-party providers are a part of the curriculum and as such are not chargeable.
+Residential Visits ~ ~ The cost of board and lodging for residential visits is chargeable.
 The cost of activities should be met through voluntary contribution as it forms part of the curriculum.
 The school should establish the respective balance of costs from the outset of any booking.
-Instrumental Music Lessons √ These are provided currently by Cambridgeshire Music and therefore the Cambridgeshire Music Charging and Remissions Policy applies.
-Materials for lesson activities, for example, cooking √ The school may ask for a voluntary contribution towards the cost of resources for the teaching of a specific project.
-Curriculum swimming √ Swimming is a curriculum activity and is not chargeable.
+Instrumental Music Lessons ~ These are provided currently by Cambridgeshire Music and therefore the Cambridgeshire Music Charging and Remissions Policy applies.
+Materials for lesson activities, for example, cooking ~ The school may ask for a voluntary contribution towards the cost of resources for the teaching of a specific project.
+Curriculum swimming ~ Swimming is a curriculum activity and is not chargeable.
 The school may ask for a voluntary contribution towards swimming costs, but currently does not do so.
 Non-curriculum swimming ✓ The school charges parents to join the Swimming Club to use the pool after school, at weekends and in the holidays.
-School Meals √ The school charges parents on behalf of Cambridgeshire Catering Services.
-The charging and remissions policy of CCS applies.

-Activity Chargeable Voluntary Contribution Notes After-School Club ✓ The club runs outside of school hours and is therefore a chargeable activity.
-This includes trips and visits undertaken by the club during its session times.
+Activity Chargeable Voluntary Contribution Notes School Meals ✓ The school charges parents on behalf of a third party provider.
+The charging and remissions policy of that provider applies.
+After-School Club ✓ The club runs outside of school hours and is therefore a chargeable activity.
+The club is run by a third-party provider who may have their own remissions policy.
 After-School Activities √ After-school activities are outside the curriculum and third party providers may make a charge.
 Wilful damage to school buildings or property by a pupil. ✓ The school reserves the right to charge for the reasonable repair or replacement of property deliberately damaged by a pupil.
-Photocopying for the purposes of a FOI request. ✓ As per the relevant legislation, the school may make a reasonable charge for photocopying materials required to service a FOI request.
+Photocopying for the purposes of a FOI request. ~ As per the relevant legislation, the school may make a reasonable charge for photocopying materials required to service a FOI request.